 When we decided we wanted to trade in our urban life for a backpacking adventure we ultimately chose to give up everything.
-Handing our notice in on March 1st gave us just four weeks to get the house emptied.
-Here’s a few tip on how to get organised and get the full potential out of your old ‘junk’… One mans trash, after all, is another man’s treasure….
+When I say everything, I mean everything!
+The only things we kept hold of were extremely sentimental items, Dec’s guitar and my craft items… not a lot considering we were living in a 3 bedroom house, so you can imagine the amount of junk we’d acquired!
+Handing our notice into the landlord on March 1st gave us just four weeks to get the house emptied before we made the move to our parent’s house (because the fastest way to save is to cut out bills if you can).
+Here’s a few tip on how we got organised and how you can get the full potential out of your old ‘junk’...
+One mans trash, after all, is another man’s treasure…

 It seems like such a daunting task.
 Walking around the house wondering how on earth you’ll get rid of all your stuff… Trust us, we’d gathered a lot of it in the short time we’d lived in our house… The easiest thing to do is to break it down.
 Don’t tackle it head on all at once.
 Room by room was easiest for us, take the smallest room (which is nearly always the most cluttered) and work your way around.
 Don’t be afraid to work slowly, it isn’t easy saying goodbye to things you’ve accumulated.

 KEEP – SELL – BIN

 Once you’ve started you’ll need to decide what you’re keeping; what can be sold and what is only worthy of the nearest bin.
 Living out of a backpack meant we didn’t have space to take everything, so we kept the things that were of sentimental value to us boxed them up and put them in storage with our parents.
 Anything that was in fairly good condition was sold.
 Clothes were bagged up for charity and anything that was left got binned.